Ahopsan Bamboo Forest in Busan

-The forest is about a 30-minute car ride from Haeundae, or by public transport, a 45-minute or so bus ride from Nopo Station.
-The weather was clearing up from the torrential rain storm the night before, so we were looking forward to the cooler temperatures.
-We reached the parking lot around 9:30 am, and it was fairly empty.
-Although navigation may point you to going closer to the entrance, there is no public parking up the hill, so if taking a car, you’ll want to park in the gravel lot.
+The forest is about a 30-minute car ride from Haeundae, or by public transport, a 45-minute bus ride from Nopo Station.
+When we went , the weather was clearing up after a big rain the night before, so it was nice and cool.
+We arrived by car to the gravel parking lot around 9:30 AM, and it was almost empty.
+Don’t let your GPS trick you into driving closer to the entrance, there’s no public parking up the hill.
+Stick to the gravel lot to save yourself some trouble.

 20240506_092653